waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Discussion.md

 ---
 title: Discussion
 ---
+### 2024年11月23日 中国大陆
+Some people think studying in a college or university is the best way for successful career.
+Other people think people should get a job as soon as leaving school and develop the career through their work experience.
+Discuss both views and give your opinion.

 ### 2024年08月24日 中国大陆
 Some people say governments should give health care the first priority, while some others believe there are more important priorities to spend the taxpayers' money.
 Discuss both views and give your opinion.